akka/alpakka-kafka/docs/src/main/paradox/consumer.md

 # Consumer

-A consumer is used for subscribing to Kafka topics.
+A consumer subscribes to Kafka topics and passes the messages into an Akka Stream.

-The underlying implementation is using the `KafkaConsumer`, see @javadoc[API](org.apache.kafka.clients.consumer.KafkaConsumer) for description of consumer groups, offsets, and other details.
+The underlying implementation is using the `KafkaConsumer`, see @javadoc[Kafka API](org.apache.kafka.clients.consumer.KafkaConsumer) for a description of consumer groups, offsets, and other details.

 ## Example Code